• Core focus = estimating private market value for companies with simple futures and investing when their stock severely dislocates from that estimate

 • Unconstrained – invest wherever highest estimated return exists

-• Many investments are outside the U.S. and/or in smaller, less-followed, and often illquidly-traded companies
+• Many investments are outside the U.S. and/or in smaller, less-followed, and often illiquidly-traded companies

-• No restrictions allows for analysis across thousands of companies, increasing the likelihood of finding a few new/better investments each year
+• No restriction approach allows for research across thousands of companies, increasing likelihood of finding a few new/better investments each year

-• Since highly undervalued opportunities often exist in the most ignored/misunderstood companies, many of our investments may appear odd
+• Since highly undervalued opportunities often exist in the most ignored/misunderstood companies, many of our investments appear unconventional

 Investment Approach